bseverns/perceptual-drift/software/swarm/README.md

 This folder scaffolds integration with **CrazySwarm2** for multi-drone coordination.

 This is the place where Perceptual Drift's squishy human gestures become tight, punky drone choreography.
+The revamped `swarm_demo.py` fans OSC across every Crazyfly listed in `DEFAULT_FLEET`, mapping both the global `/pd/*` gestures and per-craft `/pd/<craft>/lat` + `/pd/<craft>/alt` overrides.
+It also tails telemetry topics and prints heartbeat snapshots so you know round-trip data is flowing before you invite an audience.
-The `swarm_demo.py` script listens to OSC messages and pushes them straight into CrazySwarm2 services.
-We now ship a full Ignition Gazebo rehearsal rig that mirrors those inputs, so you can stress the score without ever arming a real quad.
+We still ship a full Ignition Gazebo rehearsal rig that mirrors those inputs, so you can stress the score without ever arming a real quad.

 ## Prerequisites